StamusNetworks/SELKS/docker/README.rst

   ./easy-setup.sh --scirius-version <version>

-The version can be a branch name, a tag, a release number or a git sha
+The version can be a branch name, a tag, a release number or a commit hash.
+Available versions can be found there https://github.com/StamusNetworks/scirius/pkgs/container/scirius

 Update process
 ===============